Ronacs/project-template/README.md

 # Project description

-Boiler template for creating a new project.
+My boiler template for creating a new project.

 # Project template
  Used myStarterFiles